-Our 🥗 local restaurants and cafés are beginning to tentatively re-open to the public after a three month closure, with socially distanced tables and other modifications.
+Our 🥗 local restaurants and cafés are beginning to re-open to the public after a long second and third Covid-enduced closure, with socially distanced tables and other modifications.
 Restaurants with terraces are therefore a particularly attractive option for people to head to, who want to eat out again, but are less keen to be seated indoors.

-I have put together the first of TWO articles, this one detailing some 🥗 Chamonix Valley restaurants & cafés with terraces, that are particularly suitable for families with little ones.
+Last summer, I put together this article, detailing some 🥗 Chamonix Valley restaurants & cafés with terraces, that are particularly suitable for families with little ones.
 By this I mean that they either have 🌈 a play area for children, a grassy area for games, have suitable children’s menus and are NOT located next to main roads (unless there is a secured area).
-The follow-up article will concentrate on the 🥗 Pays du Mont-Blanc restaurants with terraces!
+A follow-up article (soon, I hope!) will concentrate on the 🥗 Pays du Mont-Blanc restaurants with terraces!

 [ note: please note that I am not listing these spots based on the exceptional quality of their food; it is the ensemble of what they are offering families!
 Of course, there are plenty more restaurants with great food, terraces and beer gardens, but perhaps less suited for family relaxtion . . . if I have forgotten some gems from this list, then please do let me know!
 In addition, for now, I have NOT specifically included mountain buvettes; these will feature in another article! ]

-Remember, also, that food trucks are often located in bucolic spots over the summer months – see MBFF article FOOD TRUCKS & FOOD HUTS au Pays du Mont-Blanc (and beyond) for more information.
+Remember, also, that food trucks and food huts are often located in bucolic spots over the summer months – see MBFF article FOOD TRUCKS & FOOD HUTS au Pays du Mont-Blanc (and beyond) for more information.

 Chamonix, Les Praz & Les Bois

 La Crèmerie la Montagne (Bois du Bouchet, Chamonix)

 This restaurant, located in the 🌲 Bois du Bouchet, has some individual tables with curtained shade, lounge chairs and plenty of green, green grass!